 Webflow offers a lot of help to their clients through various channels.
 It has a Support page, which is extremely rich in content.

 Then, there’s Webflow University, where you can learn web design and front-end development.
 The Course library, which contains learning resources for every level, from beginner to advanced, is part of the Webflow University.
-The same goes for the Lesson library, which covers a lot of ground: HTML tags, symbols, grid, classes, and much more.
+The same goes for the Video library, which covers a lot of ground: HTML tags, symbols, grid, classes, and much more.

 There’s a Forum, too, and interestingly, a Wishlist – a place where people discuss what they’d like to see Webflow add to its arsenal in the near future.

 When it comes to contacting the customer support staff directly, there’s only one way to do that: via email.
-Email support is available during workdays (Monday - Friday), from 6 am to 6 pm PT.
+Email support is available during workdays (Monday–Friday), from 6 am to 6 pm PT.

 The usual response time is between 24–48 business hours.
 It can be a bit of a hassle if you need urgent help, but the staff is very professional, their answers are always spot-on, and they are extremely competent in helping you resolve your issues.